MÁVAG: Communist period

-After the Second World War, Hungary has to pay substantial war reparations to the Soviet Union, Czechoslovakia and Yugoslavia.
+After the Second World War, Hungary had to pay substantial war reparations to the Soviet Union, Czechoslovakia and Yugoslavia.
 A significant part of this was the supply of railway rolling stock, under which MÁVAG delivered 525 locomotives and locomotive parts over a period of five years.
 This mainly involved the production of standard gauge locomotives No. 122 (the same as the 424 series) (or wide for the Soviet Union), standard gauge locomotives No. 110 (the same as the 375 series) and narrow gauge locomotives No. 70 (the same as the 490 series), but soon afterwards the production of the ЭР series No. 135 was started on the basis of Soviet designs.
 This became the largest type built by the factory: 1 350 units of the type were built, with the exception of five for the 'big brother'.
 After the completion of the reparation deliveries, production of the types produced up to that time resumed, now under commercial contracts.
 The КВ4 series of narrow-track locomotives were also built to Soviet designs.

 The main task of the factory's bridge department was to rebuild bridges destroyed in the war.

 The factory also made significant deliveries of road vehicles in the second half of the 1940s: 350 Tr5 (so-called "trambus") motor chassis, 95 N5 chassis and 162 B5 trucks.
 The agricultural machinery division supplied hundreds of T20 and T35 tractors.
 These products were later transferred centrally to other factories (Csepel Autó and the former Hofherr).
 Hundreds of locomotives were also produced for the Soviet Union, partly as reparations and partly under commercial contracts.

 During this period, the needs of MÁV were very much behind.
 Work began during the war, but it was not until 1951 that the last locomotive of the factory's own design was built, the heavy high-speed locomotive No. 130, which was given the serial number 303 by MÁV.
 Locomotive No. 303,001 was MÁVAG's 6000th factory locomotive.
 Only 2 of this type were built, while the 1'E axle layout freight locomotives and 2'D2' axle layout local passenger locomotives based on the 424 series boiler, as well as a E axle layout shunting steam locomotive, were not built at all, on the grounds that they had to be replaced by diesel locomotives.
 This decision may be considered premature in today's terms, as the development of diesel and electric locomotives was very slow and this caused a serious shortage of traction vehicles at MÁV by the 1960s.